Horizon CDT Research Highlights

 Bogna Liziniewicz (2023 cohort) bognaliziniewicz.wordpress.com

-The data will be analysed using a mixed-methods approach: combining quantitative and qualitative language analysis methods, in addition to social network analysis and predictive models.
+The data will be analysed using a mixed-methods approach: combining predictive models; quantitative and qualitative language analysis methods, as well as social network analysis.

-The project is running in partnership with B:friend – a befriending charity offering support to lonely older adults.
+The project runs in partnership with B:friend – a wellbeing charity offering support to lonely older adults.
 The work is supported by the Engineering and Physical Research Council [Grant number EP/S023305/1].

 Publications